grafana/tempo/docs/tempo/website/setup/_index.md

 Tempo is available as a pre-compiled binary, a Docker image, and as common OS-specific packaging.

+No matter which option you choose, setting up your Tempo cluster involves:

+.
+Naming your cluster
+.
+Deploying your cluster
+.
+Testing your cluster

+This page highlights these steps; more detailed instructions are available on the procedures for deploying clusters.

 > **Note:** You can use [Grafana Cloud](https://grafana.com/products/cloud/features/#cloud-traces) to avoid installing, maintaining, and scaling your own instance of Tempo.
 The free forever plan includes 50GB of free traces.
 [Create an account to get started](https://grafana.com/auth/sign-up/create-user?pg=docs-enterprise-traces&plcmt=in-text).

-## Choose a name for your cluster
+## Name your cluster

-No matter which deployment method you choose, you will need to decide what to call your Tempo cluster.
+No matter which deployment method you choose, you need to decide what to call your Tempo cluster.
 A cluster name must meet the following criteria:

 - is 3 to 63 characters long